bafu-DF/ERKAS-processing/README.md

 # ILI XTF Files
 ## Issues

-- GR and SGdo not have AmpelCodes in ILI files.
+- GR and SG do not have AmpelCodes in ILI files.

 - AG, BE, SO and TI do not have field _IDLaenge_.